huggingface/blog/quanto-introduction.md

 Quantization is a technique to reduce the computational and memory costs of evaluating Deep Learning Models by representing their weights and activations with low-precision data types like 8-bit integer (int8) instead of the usual 32-bit floating point (float32).

 Reducing the number of bits means the resulting model requires less memory storage, which is crucial for deploying Large Language Models on consumer devices.
-It also allows to take advantage of specific optimizations for lower bitwidth datatypes, such as `int8` of `float8` matrix multiplications on CUDA devices.
+It also enables specific optimizations for lower bitwidth datatypes, such as `int8` or `float8` matrix multiplications on CUDA devices.

 Many open-source libraries are available to quantize pytorch Deep Learning Models, each providing very powerful features, yet often restricted to specific model configurations and devices.

-Also, although being based on the same design principles, they are unfortunately most of the time incompatible with one another.
+Also, although they are based on the same design principles, they are unfortunately often incompatible with one another.

 Today, we are excited to introduce [🤗 quanto](https://github.com/huggingface/quanto), a versatile pytorch quantization toolkit, that provides several unique features:

-- available in eager mode (works with non-traceable models),
+- available in eager mode (works with non-traceable models)
 - quantized models can be placed on any device (including CUDA and MPS),
 - automatically inserts quantization and dequantization stubs,
 - automatically inserts quantized functional operations,
 - automatically inserts quantized modules (see below the list of supported modules),
-- provides a seamless workflow from a float model to a dynamic to a static quantized model,
+- provides a seamless workflow for a float model, going from a dynamic to a static quantized model,
 - supports quantized model serialization as a `state_dict`,
 - supports not only `int8` weights, but also `int2` and `int4`,
 - supports not only `int8` activations, but also `float8`.

-Recent quantization methods appear to be focussed on quantizing Large Language Models (LLMs), whereas [🤗 quanto](https://github.com/huggingface/quanto) intends to provide extremely simple quantization primitives for using simple quantization schemes (linear quantization, per-group quantization) that are adaptable across any modality.
+Recent quantization methods appear to be focused on quantizing Large Language Models (LLMs), whereas [🤗 quanto](https://github.com/huggingface/quanto) intends to provide extremely simple quantization primitives for simple quantization schemes (linear quantization, per-group quantization) that are adaptable across any modality.

 The goal of [🤗 quanto](https://github.com/huggingface/quanto) is not to replace other quantization libraries, but to foster innovation by lowering the bar to implement and combine quantization features.

 Make no mistake, quantization is hard, and integrating it seamlessly in existing models requires a deep understanding of pytorch internals.
-But don't worry: [🤗 quanto](https://github.com/huggingface/quanto)'s goal is to do most of the heavy-lifting for you, so that you can focus on what matters most: exploring the realms of low-bitwidth machine learning and finding solutions for the GPU poor.
+But don't worry, [🤗 quanto](https://github.com/huggingface/quanto)'s goal is to do most of the heavy-lifting for you, so that you can focus on what matters most, exploring low-bitwidth machine learning and finding solutions for the GPU poor.

 ## Quantization workflow